- Print

 Reason

 The Reason field allows you to enter a text string that will be displayed when viewing the signed PDF.
 This provides a visual representation of the signature to the user.
-You can select text and background colour for the text field.
+You can select text and background color for the text field.

 Location

-The physical location where the signature is added, for example “Zurich, Switzerland”.
-If this property is set to an empty string no entry is created.
+The physical location where the signature is added, for example, “Zurich, Switzerland”.
+If this property is set to an empty string, no entry is created.

 Timestamp